 There, I learned, early ships carrying Australian troops to the Middle East and on to Europe had called into port.
 This was their final Australian stop – the ships would top up on supplies and the troops get off and march through the streets.
 I brought home a book about it full of photographs of marching young men – their excited, nervous young faces.
 I’d long been moved by the idea that for so many of them, Albany was where they would last touch Australian soil.

-Now I’m faced with the wall of 11,000 names and a countryside peppered with war cemeteries – among them, surely, the names and bodies of some of those young men whose faces I looked at in those pictures from Albany.
+Now I’m faced with the wall of 11,000 names and a countryside peppered with war cemeteries.
+Surely some of those young men, whose faces I looked at in those pictures from Albany are buried here, are missing here, are named on that way, here.

 The Unknown Soldier at the War Memorial in Canberra came from here – removed from a cemetery in Villers-Bretonneux and ceremoniously escorted about before going home to Canberra where Paul Keating said lovely Paul Keating things over him.
 I’ve been there too.